point85/OEE-Designer/README.md

 ## Getting Started
 The desktop applications are packaged in the oee-<version>.zip file in the latest Git release link at https://github.com/point85/OEE-Designer/releases.
 Download the oee-<version>.zip file and expand the archive into a folder of your choice.
 Next, download the Point85 OEE Getting Started Guide and follow instructions in that document.
 Additional information may be found in the Point85 OEE User Guide.

-The file "docs/MobileApp.mp4" is s short video of using the iOS and Android mobile app.

 ## Related Github Projects
 * Java FX applications:  https://github.com/point85/OEE-Designer